James Grant Wilson

 James Grant Wilson (April 28, 1832 – February 1, 1914) was an American editor, author, bookseller and publisher, who founded the Chicago Record in 1857, the first literary paper in that region.
 During the American Civil War, he served as a colonel in the Union Army.
-In recognition of his service, in 1867, he was nominated and confirmed for appointment as a brevet brigadier general of volunteers to rank from March 13, 1865.
+In recognition of his service, in 1867, he was named brevet brigadier general of volunteers to rank from March 13, 1865.
 He settled in New York, where he edited biographies and histories, was a public speaker, and served as president of the Society of American Authors and the New York Genealogical and Biographical Society.

 Early life

-James Grant Wilson was born on April 28, 1832 in Edinburgh, Scotland, the son of the poet William Wilson and his second wife, Miss Jane Sibbald of Hawick.
-In infancy, he moved with his family to the United States, where they settled at Poughkeepsie, New York.
+James Grant Wilson was born on April 28, 1832, in Edinburgh, Scotland, the son of the poet William Wilson and his second wife, Miss Jane Sibbald of Hawick.
+In infancy, he moved with his family to the United States, where they settled in Poughkeepsie, New York.
 He had two younger brothers.
-Wilson was educated in Poughkeepsie at College Hill, and continued his studies in the languages, music, and drawing, under private teachers.
+Wilson was educated in Poughkeepsie at College Hill and continued his studies in languages, music, and drawing under private teachers.

 Career

 Eventually, he joined his father in business as a bookseller/publisher, later becoming his partner.
-In 1855, Wilson started on an extended journey, his tour of Europe and its capitals.
+In 1855, Wilson embarked on an extended journey, touring Europe and its capitals.
 Upon his return in 1857, he settled in the growing city of Chicago, Illinois, where he founded the Chicago Record, a journal of art and literature.
 It was the first literary paper published in that region.
 He also became known as a speaker.

-U.S. Civil War
+American Civil War

-During the Civil War, Wilson sold his journal and entered the Union Army late in 1862.
-He was commissioned as a major of the 15th Illinois Cavalry, commanded the 4th U.S.C.
-Cavalry as colonel.
+During the American Civil War, Wilson sold his journal and entered the Union Army in late 1862.
+He was commissioned as a major of the 15th Illinois Cavalry Regiment, and eventually commanded the 4th U.S. Colored Cavalry Regiment as colonel.
 He resigned from the Army on June 16, 1865.
 On February 27, 1867, President Andrew Johnson nominated Wilson for appointment to the grade of brevet brigadier general of volunteers to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 2, 1867.
 His middle brother was killed at Fredericksburg, Virginia, and his youngest brother also served.